sophielrt/Bump-To-Baby-Photography/README.md

 ![Web Accessibility in mind contarct checker testing #4F4130 and #FFFFFF](./assets/read.me.assets/read.me-contrastchecker3.JPG)
 ![Web Accessibility in mind contarct checker testing #703629 and #FFFFFF ](./assets/read.me.assets/read.me-contrastchecker4.JPG)

 ## Bugs
+1. The first bug I encountered was with my testimonials carousel.The control where not working, meaning it would autoplay, but users couldn't manually navigate it.
+The issue occurred because I had two carousels with controls using the same ID's, causing the testionimals carousel to be overidden by the first one.
+Once I assigned unique identifying properties to each carousel, they functioned independently, with controls correctly targeting their respective elements using the data-bs-target property.
+2. The secound bug I encountered was with the testimonials link in the navigation bar.
+The ID was missspelled in the navigation link; however, it still directed users to the testiomonials section on the page.
+The issue was that the link appeared black when clicked instead of matching the colour of the other links.
+Once the spelling error was corrected, the testimonials navigation link functioned as exspected.

 ## Deployment
 This project was developed using [Visual Studio Code](https://code.visualstudio.com/).
 The project was then commited to git and pushed to [GitHub](https://github.com/) using git functions.